Romathonat/ExploREST/README.md

 * Formatted, highlighted JSON.
 * Markdown to documentate your API
 * Playground links: insert them in you Markdown.
 When you click on them, if makes a get request and diplays the result !
 * Sample links: idem.
-When you click on them, it makes the POST or DELETE requests you specified in the Markdown.
+When you click on them, it makes the POST, PUT or DELETE requests you specified in the Markdown.
 It is very practical for demonstrations, or to communicate with someone else: instead of making a curl (more efforts needed), put a sample link into the markdown for once.
 Now other people just have to click it !

 Note that I did this project on my own, so it is not fully tested and documented yet.
-But there is a good base.
+But there is a good base (I hope)

 Requirement :
 (some versions bellow should work too but have not been tested)